torvalds/linux/Documentation/kernel-hacking/locking.rst

                     spin_unlock_bh(&list_lock);

-Another common problem is deleting timers which restart themselves (by calling :c:func:`add_timer()` at the end of their timer function).
+Ayesther common problem is deleting timers which restart themselves (by calling :c:func:`add_timer()` at the end of their timer function).
 Because this is a fairly common case which is prone to races, you should use :c:func:`del_timer_sync()` (``include/linux/timer.h``) to